|Apply | Register | Check Email | Use Online Tools|

 The Sr. Computer Support Technician may periodically examine the contents of directories or removable storage devices in order to maintain system security and ensure compliance with policies and College regulations.
 Any person who seriously degrades system performance, damages disks or manuals, jeopardizes system security or interferes, by any means, with the access to resources by other users, is in violation of the Student Conduct and Discipline policy found in the San Joaquin Delta College Handbook.
 All information gained during such an examination will be held in confidence providing no violations are observed.

-Information Services does not assume responsibility for unauthorized access, exposure, or damage to data on any of the systems.
+Information Technology does not assume responsibility for unauthorized access, exposure, or damage to data on any of the systems.
 You are encouraged to backup your data files often for your own protection.
 This is extremely important since the lab machines contain software that will remove software and files not installed by the Sr. Computer Support Technician each time the machine is restarted.

 The computers and software in the lab are to be used for course related assignments only.
 Lab patrons agree to respond honestly when asked about the nature of the work they are pursuing on the computer.
 Policies stated here regarding acceptable use and priorities must be observed.